 Hubstaff is a very cool and light tool for time tracking.
 As a time tracking, payment management, and employee monitoring software, Hubstaff does a great job.

 Asana is a software-as-a-service designed to improve team collaboration and work management.
 It helps teams manage projects and tasks in one tool.
 Teams can create projects, assign work to teammates, specify deadlines, and communicate about tasks directly in Asana.
 It also includes reporting tools, file attachments, calendars, and more.

 There’s been quite a bit of talk about Asana in the tech world, and when you consider some of the names involved with the endeavor, it’s easy to understand why.
 Co-founders Dustin Moskovitz and Justin Rosenstein both held key positions on Facebook’s early startup team, and Asana’s backers include Benchmark Capital, Andreessen Horowitz, Founders Fund and Peter Thiel.

 Āsān means “easy to do” or “easy to learn” in Persian that is parallel to its user-friendly interface and the usage of the tool.

-Toggl offers the ability to build clients and projects, but also maintains the simplicity of a simple time tracker.
+Toggl Track offers the ability to build clients and projects, but also maintains the simplicity of a simple time tracker.